 📷 : Lisa Visser

-Since starting acting professionally at the age of ten, Hollie Burgess appeared in a couple of episodes of Silent Witness, before going on to play the role of Pippa Gillespie in series two of Broadchurch, where she worked with a cast including David Tennant and Olivia Colman.
-In 2018, Hollie played a Gryffindor Girl in Fantastic Beasts: The Crimes of Grindelwald and this year will see her as Miranda in crime drama Top Boy on Netflix.
-As well as a screen career, Hollie has recorded radio play What’s Wrong With Baby along with many other BBC Radio dramas.
+Since starting acting professionally at the age of ten, Hollie Burgess appeared in a couple of episodes of Silent Witness before going on to play the role of Pippa Gillespie in Series Two of Broadchurch, where she worked with a cast including David Tennant and Olivia Colman.
+In 2018, Hollie played a Gryffindor Girl in Fantastic Beasts: The Crimes of Grindelwald, and this year will see her as Miranda in crime drama Top Boy on Netflix.
+As well as a screen career, Hollie has recorded for radio play What’s Wrong With Baby along with many other BBC Radio dramas.
 Speaking with Hollie, she says more about filming for Broadchurch, having a role in Fantastic Beasts and her radio work.

 How was your experience filming for Fantastic Beasts: The Crimes of Grindelwald?

 Filming Fantastic Beasts was so surreal!
 I was so excited to be filming at Leavesden Studios and Lacock Abbey in Bath, where the original films were shot.
 Having watched the Harry Potter films, it was so insane to really be there and see it all in person.
 It was huge!

 During a scene, I got to have CGI on my mouth to make it disappear, which I found so interesting to see how they did that by drawing dots all over my face.